Jerry Liu

 About

-I’m a 3rd year PhD student in the Institute of Computational & Mathematical Engineering at Stanford, advised by Chris Ré.
+I’m a 4th year PhD student in the Institute of Computational & Mathematical Engineering at Stanford, advised by Chris Ré.
 I am supported by the DOE Computational Science Graduate Fellowship.
 Previously, I completed my undergraduate degrees in Math and Computer Science at Duke, where I was advised by Cynthia Rudin.
-My path has been shaped by many kind and brilliant researchers, including Jin Yao, Kenny Weiss, Michael Mahoney, and Atri Rudra.
+My path has been shaped by many kind and brilliant researchers, including Atri Rudra, Michael Mahoney, Jin Yao, and Kenny Weiss.

 Research Interests